 See U.S. Citizenship for Children of Naturalized Citizens for more detail on this option.

-In some situations, your child might be lawfully in the United States, but not as a lawful permanent resident.
-This usually means that your child did not automatically acquire citizenship when he or she was born.
-This also means that your child is not eligible to derive citizenship if you naturalize.
-Fortunately, you can still apply for citizenship for your child in this situation if you seek naturalization and fulfill some requirements.
+In some situations, a foreign-born child of a naturalized citizen parent might be lawfully in the United States, perhaps as a visitor, but not as a lawful permanent resident.
+This means that the child is not eligible to derive citizenship if you naturalize.
+Fortunately, there's a way you can still pursue citizenship for your child in this situation.

-Note that the last requirement does not mean that the parent have been a citizen for five years, but that he or she must show overall physical presence meeting the requirement.
+Note that the last requirement does not mean that the parent must have been a citizen for five years, but that the parent must show overall physical presence meeting the requirement.
 For adopted children, the child must have been adopted prior to turning 16 years old in addition to meeting all of the other requirements in order to seek a Certificate of Citizenship this way.

 Parents whose children qualify for a Certificate of Citizenship under Section 322 must use Form N-600K to apply.
 You will have to submit a completed Form N-600K along with strong evidence showing that you and your child meet the requirements discussed above.
-If you have questions on putting together an N-600K application for your child, speak with an immigration attorney who can guide you through the process.
+If you have questions on putting together an N-600K application for your child, speak with an immigration attorney.

 See Filing for U.S. Citizenship by Parentage to learn more about the application process.